Skip to content

 Trailblaze gives your coding agent a single, typed, replayable way to drive any device.
 Built-in primitives plus your own typed tools, with a natural-language source of truth that travels across platforms.
 The artifact your agent leaves behind — a portable .trail.yaml — is both what the flow does (prose your team reads) and how it runs (recorded steps your CI replays deterministically with no LLM at replay time).

 Trailblaze is not its own coding agent.
 Claude Code, Cursor, Codex, Goose, Aider — your editor’s agent — does the planning.
 Trailblaze handles the device.
-(If you’d rather run the included built-in agent end-to-end, that’s available too — it’s the same agent that powers --self-heal and the CI fallback path, just not the headline integration anymore.)
+(A built-in agent ships in the box for cases where you don’t have a coding agent in the loop — see Built-in Agent (Fallback).)

 See a real run

 Every trail produces a rich, replayable report.
-This one is generated by CI straight from the examples/ trails in this repo — no mockup.
-Click through for the full interactive report, or browse the Report Gallery for more.
+These runs are generated by CI straight from the Android, iOS, and web trails in this repo — no mockups.
+Click through for the full interactive reports, or browse the Report Gallery for more.

 Quickstart